Chi-Ki-Leung/Cambridge_Tripos_Tracker/README.md

 Column A lists the topics and groups them to relevant tripos papers according to the 2022-2023 Form and Conduct notices.
 Abbreviations are applied to the topics and they can be changed by editing the corresponding cell.
 For CET I, please delete as appropriate for the engineering/chemistry topic in paper 4.
 For CET IIA, the corrosion and materials topic is separated as two distinct topics of 'corrosion' (Corr) and 'materials' (Mat).

 The 'Achievements' in column B summarises the number of tripos questions completed for each topic.
-The numbers are automatically updated according to the tripos question entries logged into the [tripos notes](#tripos-notes) section.
+The numbers are automatically updated according to the tripos question entries logged into the [Tripos notes](#tripos-notes) section.
 The cells are automatically colour coded based on the relative numerical magnitude.
 A greater value will result in a lighter shade, as illustrated in the example user interface below.

 In column C, the 'Ideal Ratio' between topics are the number of questions for each topic set in the tripos papers, according to the 2022-2023 Form and Conduct notices.
 The values for the ideal ratio can be changed, such as to account for personal strengths or weaknesses in different topics, by editing the relevant cells.